emcon33/inference-rosa-workshop/README.md

 5. Additional test images are available on the source git repo or use your own, it works with animals and objects.

-Optional front end to this probject.
+Optional front end to this project.
 Here is the git repo just follow the instructions to fork and modify the URL from this deployed repo.
 https://github.com/emcon33/inference-rosa-frontend